How to Choose the Right Dehumidifier for Room Size

 Other Factors: Choosing The Correct Size Dehumidifier

 Besides knowing the room size and dampness condition, there are other key factors to consider in a dehumidifier as well.
 If the surrounding environment is very humid like in summer, add another 5-10 pints to the requirement.
 If the household has more than 3 people in it or there is a washer/ dryer nearby, add another 10 pints.
-Other points to look at when sizing a dehumidifier is the continuous pump features where you will not have to empty the water tank.
-The collect water can be pump out directly to a floor drain.
+Other points to look at when sizing a dehumidifier is the continuous pump features.
+With that, there is no need to empty the bucket as the collected water can be pump out directly to a floor drain.
 Energy Star rated should also be a higher priority as it will save you a lot on electricity bills in the long-run.
 Lastly, go with models that come with a low fan speed setting so you could operate in a much lower noise level in the bedroom.

 What Size Dehumidifier Do I Need for 2500 square feet?